danielfone/chchruby-compsoc-library/README.md

 You can tackle the specs in any order you like, but:

-  * you probably want to fix the model specs first (book then borrower will be easiest)
+  * you probably want to fix the model specs first (`Book` then `Borrower` will be easiest)
   * if you do them in the order they're presented, the methods you fix first will be handy for the methods you fix later
   * there are a couple of feature specs that only require other failing specs fixed (these are marked as such)

+Rspec helpfully provides the file and line number of the failing/pending specs.
+You can use this to quickly navigate there in your editor.

+    Library#return_book shoud fail on an unloaned book
+        # MEDIUM
+        # ./spec/lib/return_book_spec.rb:17

 Once you've chosen a spec to fix, remove the pending tag, run the spec again and read the error message.
-You might like to run the spec in documentation mode:
+You might like to run the spec in focussed documentation mode, using the path and line number rspec provides:

-    bundle exec rspec -fd spec/models/book_spec.rb
+    bundle exec rspec -fd spec/lib/return_book_spec.rb:17

 Then start coding!
 You win when we achieve world peace.
 In lieu of that, a passing test suite can also be fairly satisfying.

 If you really want a challenge, there are bugs in the app not covered in the test suite. >:-)